Information-theoretic signatures of causality in Bayesian networks and hypergraphs: Introduction

 \section{Introduction}

 An important task in statistical and machine learning research is to understand how complex multivariate systems are structured: which variables influence which; how information is shared between them; in what ways their interactions extend beyond simple correlations.
-Classical structural models like Bayesian networks encode some of those relationships through directed edges, and are interpreted via conditional factorization and independence~\citep{10.5555/1642718, bishop2007, spirtes2000causation}.
-While successful, this edge-based view ultimately decomposes system behavior into sets of pairwise relations and is therefore less adept at capturing higher-order (i.e., beyond pairwise) interactions.
-Such interactions are crucial in many real-world domains, including neural~\citep{luppi2022synergistic, santoro2023higher}, biological~\citep{schneidman2003synergy, tekin2018prevalence, chitra2024quantifying} and social~\citep{iacopini2019simplicial, de2020social, Varley2022Untangling} systems, where higher-order structures (e.g., hypergraphs or simplicial complexes) offer more faithful representations of the system and the data~\citep{bianconi2021higher, bick2023higher, schaub2020random}.
-Owing to this, in parallel, a rich body of work on higher-order information-theoretic measures has produced a range of tools for quantifying higher-order interactions~\citep{liu2024information,rosas2019quantifying, bell2003co}, yet their relationship to causality has remained conceptually underdeveloped.
+Classical structural models like Bayesian networks encode some of those relationships through directed edges, and are interpreted via conditional factorization and independence~\citep{10.5555/1642718, spirtes2000causation}.
+While these edge-based models in principle are able to capture complex higher-order interactions, inferring them requires aggregating information across the global structure since graphs intrinsically encode pairwise relations in local topology.
+Such higher-order interactions are crucial in many real-world domains, including neural, biological and social systems~\citep{luppi2022synergistic,schneidman2003synergy,iacopini2019simplicial} systems, where higher-order structures (e.g., hypergraphs or simplicial complexes) offer more accurate representations of the system and the data~\citep{torres2021and, bick2023higher}.
+Owing to this, in parallel, a rich body of work on higher-order information-theoretic measures from Shannon information theory~\cite{shannon1948mathematical} has produced a range of tools for quantifying higher-order interactions~\citep{liu2024information,rosas2019quantifying, bell2003co}, yet their relationship to causality has remained conceptually underdeveloped.